rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   During a period of transition from his early thought in the *Tractatus* and his later thought in *PI*.

+Wittgenstein's scientific attitude summarized in the Vienna Circle
+manifesto:

+>   "What can be said at all, can be said clearly" (Wittgenstein) [^Hahn1973Sec1_2]

 Wittgenstein explaining the point of the *Tractatus* in a letter to Russell:

 >   The main point is the theory of what can be expressed (*gesagt*) by